valeIT/valeIT.github.io/_posts/2018-10-23-Free-My-Desktop-1-2.md

 comment_id: 18
 ---

-The thid update for Free My Desktop is up.
+The third update for Free My Desktop is up.

 This update always shows the menu on both right and left click.
 Having it show only on secondary click had a lot of accessibility issues.

-You can turn on minimalist mode (make it work as the previous update) by opening a Terminal window and running:
+<s>You can turn on minimalist mode (make it work as the previous update) by opening a Terminal window and running:

 `defaults com.valentinourbano.FreeMyDesktop minimalist true`

 And you can turn it back off by opening a Terminal window and running:

-`defaults com.valentinourbano.FreeMyDesktop minimalist false`
+`defaults com.valentinourbano.FreeMyDesktop minimalist false`</s>

+Update: [Check update 1.2.1 on how to turn on minimalist mode][4].

 **Improvements:**